aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-protection/_index.md

 Use the following code in your Java application to do the same thing (lock/unlock any shape attribute) using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Protection-VisioShapeProtection-VisioShapeProtection.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Protection-VisioShapeProtection-VisioShapeProtection.java" >}}